LeBihanLeo/SupervisionControlDanang/documentation/vngalaxy_api/sensor_details.md

 ### II.
 Using a config file and a running file

-pros: fewer data to send
+pros: less data to send
 cons: more complex to implement because it needs huma intervention to ask for the config file first, but it is possible to generate this file with openhab_config_gen

 <details><summary>Config file schema</summary>